CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1988 - The Garey House, 23 Mauwee Brook Road, Kent CT.
 About 4500 sf on nine acres.
 Ambrosino DePinto & Schmieder, mechanical engineers; structural engineer, Robert Silman; built by Ambroziatis.
 Commissioned in 1983.
 Featured in Architectural Record Houses 1988.
 Sold in 2002 to Donna and Benjamin Rosen.
 Addition in 2023 by Handel Architects.
 For sale in 2024.

 1988 - The Steven Spielberg and Kate Capshaw Residence, aka Quelle Farm, 110 Apaquogue Road, Georgica Pond, East Hampton NY.
 5000 square feet on six acres.
 Second photo by Richard Bryant.
 Structural engineer, Severud Szegezdy; built by Caramagne and Murphy; project architect, Jose Coriano.
 Commissioned 1985.
 Featured in Architectural Record Houses of 1988; GA Houses 26.
-President Clinton stayed there in 1998 and 1999.
+President Bill Clinton stayed there in 1998 and 1999.
 There are four buildings: the main residence, two guest houses, and a caretaker house.

-1988 - The Charles Gwathmey Apartment, 1115 5th Avenue 10A, New York NY.
+1988 - The Charles and Bette Ann Gwathmey Apartment, 1115 5th Avenue 10A, New York NY.
 2500 sf.
 Photo by Paul Warchol.
-Status unknown.
+Still owned by Bette Ann Gwathmey as of 2024.

 1989 - The Oprah Winfrey Apartment, Chicago IL.
 Unbuilt.